-4 Elliott R. Jacobson, Mary B. Brown, Lori Wendland, Daniel R. Brown, Paul A. Klein, Mary M. Christopher, Kristin H. Berry, Mycoplasmosis and upper respiratory tract disease of tortoises: A review and update, The Veterinary Journal (2014), http://dx.doi.org/doi:10.1016/j.tvjl.2014.05.039.
+&lt;sup>4 Elliott R. Jacobson, Mary B. Brown, Lori Wendland, Daniel R. Brown, Paul A. Klein, Mary M. Christopher, Kristin H. Berry, Mycoplasmosis and upper respiratory tract disease of tortoises: A review and update, The Veterinary Journal (2014), http://dx.doi.org/doi:10.1016/j.tvjl.2014.05.039.

-5 Henen, B.T., Peterson, C.C., Wallis, I.R., Berry, K.H., and Nagy, K.A., 1998, Effects of climatic variation on field metabolism and water relations of desert tortoises: Oecologia, v.
+&lt;sup>5 Henen, B.T., Peterson, C.C., Wallis, I.R., Berry, K.H., and Nagy, K.A., 1998, Effects of climatic variation on field metabolism and water relations of desert tortoises: Oecologia, v.
 117, p.
 365-373.

-6 Peterson, C.C., 1996, Anhomeostasis: seasonal water and solute relations in two populations of the desert tortoise (Gopherus agassizii) during chronic drought: Physiological Zoology, v.
+&lt;sup>6 Peterson, C.C., 1996, Anhomeostasis: seasonal water and solute relations in two populations of the desert tortoise (Gopherus agassizii) during chronic drought: Physiological Zoology, v.
 69, p.
 1,324-1,358.

-- Ambient air temperature guidelines shall be followed as specified in Condition of Approval 8.10 of this ITP. - Tortoises <100 millimeters (mm) midline carapace length (MCL) shall be released immediately without being held, transmittered, nasal flush performed, or blood drawn for disease testing as long as the temperature requirements in Condition of Approval 8.10 of this ITP above are met. - CDFW does not authorize the release of tortoises that test positive for disease even if it does not show outward signs of the disease.
-If a tortoise tests positive for disease it is the responsibility of the Permittee to locate a CDFW approved facility to place the tortoise in. - Linear Facilities: Tortoises >100 mm MCL that are moved due to their burrow being collapsed shall be transmittered (duration of monitoring shall be determined on an individual project basis and shall be included in the DTTP) and disease tested. - Disease testing shall not be done between November 1 and May 14.
-If a tortoise >100 mm MCL is found between November 1 and May 14 (or earlier with written approval from CDFW) the tortoise shall be held in quarantine facilities and shall remain in quarantine until tested twice (once in the spring and once in the fall).
-If the tortoise tests negative for disease it can be released in accordance to the approved DTTP.
+the tortoise tests negative for disease it can be released in accordance to the approved DTTP.
 Blood draw samples for Mycoplasma agassizii and Mycoplasma testudineum shall determine if a tortoise is negative or positive for disease.
 A combination of results from blood testing and visual inspection will be used to determine the health of a tortoise.
-Blood draw samples will be sent to: Dr. Mary Brown, University of Florida Mycoplasma Laboratory, 2015 SW Archer Road, Room V2-234, Gainesville Florida 32608, or other facility approved by CDFW.
+Blood draw samples will be sent to: Dr. Mary Brown, University of Florida Mycoplasma Laboratory, 2015 SW Archer Road, Room V2-234, Gainsville Florida 32608, or other facility approved by CDFW.
 CDFW uses enzyme-linked immune assay (ELISA) test results to determine if a tortoise is positive for disease.
 The ELISA tests will be used to test for exposure to herpes virus (Mycoplasma agassizii and Mycoplasma testudiuneum).
-If a tortoise tests positive or suspect for disease, then the tortoise will be tested twice for disease (once in the spring after May 15 and once in the fall).
+If a tortoise tests positive or suspect for disease, then the tortoise will be tested twice for disease (once in the spring after May 15 to and once in the fall).
 To determine results of blood testing use the most current guidelines provided by the University of Florida Mycoplasma Laboratory Department of Infectious Diseases and Pathology.
 The University of Florida Mycoplasma Laboratory Department of Infectious Diseases & Pathology 2013 criteria for classifying Mycoplasma agassizii and Mycoplasma testudineum is a titer <32 is negative, a titer > 64 is positive, and a titer of 32 is suspect (retesting in 6 weeks) or most current guidelines.
-All sample forms shall come from the University of Florida's guidance. - The DTTP shall include a requirement that all translocated tortoises regardless of size be included in the translocation numbers and all reports.
+All sample forms shall come from the University of Florida's guidance.